Tavenem/Mathematics/README.md

 ==

 Tavenem.Mathematics is a collection of math utilities.
 It includes:
-- An assortment of mathematic and scientific constants, as double, decimal, and [HugeNumber](https://github.com/Tavenem/HugeNumber) values (available in the `DecimalConstants`, `DoubleConstants`, and `HugeNumberConstants` static classes)
+- An assortment of mathematic and scientific constants, as double and decimal values (available in the `DecimalConstants` and `DoubleConstants` static classes)
-- Versions of some types from the `System.Numerics` namespace, modified to use double, decimal, or [HugeNumber](https://github.com/Tavenem/HugeNumber) as the base value type, for cases when greater precision is required.
+- Versions of some types from the `System.Numerics` namespace, modified to use generic math interfaces as the base value type, for cases when greater precision than the `float` of the native `System.Numerics` types is required.

   Includes:
     - `Matrix3x2`